Day of the Dead: Bloodline: Plot

-Zoe and Elyse realize they need to test Max’s blood on blood samples from live rotters.
+Zoe and Elyse realize they need to test Max's blood on blood samples from live rotters.
 She convinces Baca to help her by opening the gates to allow one rotter in and take a blood sample from it.
 Although this initially goes well, rotters burst through the gates, kill Thomas, and infect Elyse.
-Miguel kills several rotters and seals the doors to the compound, and, ignoring Zoe’s pleas that she can use the vaccine on her, kills Elyse.
+Miguel kills several rotters and seals the doors to the compound, and, ignoring Zoe's pleas that she can use the vaccine on her, kills Elyse.

 Miguel tells Baca that he saw Zoe's name carved into Max's arm earlier.
-When Baca confronts Zoe about this, she tells him about Max’s rape attempt.
+When Baca confronts Zoe about this, she tells him about Max's rape attempt.
 Max steals the keys to his handcuffs from Alphonse during a scuffle.
 Max begins to taunt Zoe, telling her repeatedly, “You are mine,” before freeing himself and attempting to rape her again.
 However, Zoe manages to escape.
-Lily’s mother, whom Max had previously infected, chases after Lily and kills Derek.
-Max kills her and chases Lily to the motor pool.
+Lily's mother, whom Max had previously infected, chases after Lily and kills Derek.
+Max kills her and chases Lily to the motorpool.

 The remaining military personnel arrive, but Max opens the doors and allows a horde of rotters inside, which kill Elle and Lucy among several others.
 In the ensuing chaos, Lily flees outside, and Zoe chases after her with Max in pursuit.
 Baca attempts to go after them, but Miguel stops and threatens to shoot him at gunpoint.
 Both are then bitten by the rotters, and Miguel is ultimately killed while Baca manages to escape.

 Max follows them into a greenhouse, where Zoe, hidden in mud, disembowels and decapitates him.
 Zoe and Lily walk back into the compound, where she finds Baca about to commit suicide to prevent reanimation.
 Zoe convinces Baca she can cure him with the vaccine and injects him with it, curing him as a result.
 Sometime later, High Rock Emergency Bunker has been repaired, and Zoe sends a message to any remaining survivors that they have the vaccine, while the rotters’ growls are heard from within a nearby forest.

 Cast

 Production

-On July 10, 2013 it was announced that there would be a second remake of Day of the Dead, titled Day of the Dead: Bloodline.
+On July 10, 2013, it was announced that there would be a second remake of Day of the Dead, titled Day of the Dead: Bloodline.
 Christa Campbell and Lati Grobman, two of the producers behind Texas Chainsaw 3D, had obtained the rights.
 Campbell, who had a small role in the first remake said, "We want to keep it as close to the Romero version as possible.
 To make sure that his fans are happy.
 These are not going to be zombies climbing walls and doing back flips like in World War Z."

 Campbell and Grobman held meetings with possible writers to figure out the best way to adapt the story.
 It began filming in June 2016.

 Release

-The film was originally planned to be released in 2017, although it was later announced that the release date had been delayed until January 5, 2018.
+Day of the Dead: Bloodline first released in Vietnam, on December 12, 2017.
+It later released in the United States via home media, by Saban Films and Lionsgate Home Entertainment, on January 5, 2018.